sandesonk/LinuxServer/README.md

 Squid defaults to port 3128 which means this port needs to have the desired traffic redirected to it.
 This is done by the command <br>
 `sudo iptables -t nat -I PREROUTING -p tcp -s 10.0.0.0/24 --dport 80 -j REDIRECT --to-port 3128` <br>

-As with the other iptable rule, this will not be persistant until the command `sudo apt-get install iptables -persistant` is run. <br>
+As with the other iptable rule, this will not be persistant until the command `sudo apt-get install iptables-persistent` is run. <br>

 To block a website it must first have its URL added to the `/etc/squid/denied-sites.squid`.